Sri Lankan Spices

 Another complaint that most of the tourists make is that they are taken to these places called spice gardens without any prior notice.
 The trip managers suddenly ask from the people who are touring with them whether they want to go to spice gardens.
 They give a fascinating introduction about these spice gardens and somehow get the tourists’ approval to visit this place.

 After the garden tour, in their sales pitch about the products that are made using spices, they will try to sell you some of their products which costs an arm or a leg.
-Avoid such high-cost products.
+Avoid such high cost products.
 If you want to buy, one tactic you can follow is that you can check the prices online.
-Maybe in amazon or eBay and see the prices at which it is sold in the international market.
+Maybe in amazon or eBay and see the prices at which it being sold in the international market.
 Then bargain as much as you can try to reduce the price to the least amount, they are willing to give you.

 Some of the tourists have complained that after the tour in the spice garden, some people working there come with sob stories about their family and children and ask for money from the tourists.
 This is another scam you should get rid of.
-If you think you want to give, please do but it’s all your decision.
+If you think you want to give, please do but its all your decision.